 With Google treating the “NoFollow” attribute as a hint for indexing and crawling as of March 1st, this is a good time to have a closer look at nofollow links, both internal and external, and discuss the benefits they provide, and different ways to use them.

-In last week's SEMrushchat, we discussed nofollow links vs. dofollow links.
-It became very apparent that there is a lot of confusion in the community on a variety of issues related to nofollow, so we decided to break down the basics and the best practices every SEO and link builder should know.
+In last week’s Semrushchat, we discussed nofollow links vs. follow links (some call them dofollow links).
+It became very apparent that there is a lot of confusion in the community on a variety of issues related to nofollow, so we decided to break down the basics and provide link-building tips every SEO and link builder should know.

-It has been 15 years since Google introduced the rel="nofollow" option for bloggers that were struggling with people using comment spam to try and build links in the hope of ranking for specific keywords, like "wedding invitations."
+Google introduced the rel="nofollow" option in 2005 for bloggers that were struggling with people using comment spam to try and build links in the hope of ranking for specific keywords, like “wedding invitations.”
 Since that time, Google has suggested using the attribute paid links (a practice that can get you penalized by Google).

-What a Dofollow and Nofollow Link Looks Like
+What a Follow and Nofollow Link Looks Like

 Nofollow is used in the HTML of your source code.
 Many CMSs provide a nofollow option when creating links, but if you have to code them by hand, we have some examples for you.

-Here is what a dofollow link looks like:
+Here is what a follow link looks like:

 <a href="https://example.com">Anchor Text Goes Here</a>